jfernandobejaranop/api-meli-mutants/README.md

 # Technical challenge for MELI

-Api rest that identifies mutants by the nitrogenous base of ADN
+Api rest that identifies mutants by the nitrogenous base of DNA
 _______________________________________________

 ### Consume